quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part12_Finding_Excepti.md

 - The other party can enforce the contract against you.
 - You cannot enforce it against the other party.

 For example, Tom agrees to sell his house to Mary for $300,000.
-If only Tom signs a note saying "Just sold my house to Mary for $300,000," he could not sue Mary for breach of contract if she fails to fulfill her obligations.
+If only Tom signs a note saying "Just sold my house to Mary for$300,000," he could not sue Mary for breach of contract if she fails to fulfill her obligations.
 ??x
 ---
 #### Example Scenario with Note
 Tom orally agrees to sell his house to Mary for $300,000.
-He leaves a note at his lawyer’s office saying "Just sold my house to Mary for $300,000."
+He leaves a note at his lawyer’s office saying "Just sold my house to Mary for$300,000."
 Later, Tom gets a better offer and refuses to sell the house to Mary.

 :p Can Mary enforce the contract based on the note left by Tom?
 ??x